nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 ### Cardinality ###

+{% raw %}
 All attributes defined in FHIR have cardinality as part of their definition - a minimum number of required appearances and a maximum number.
 These numbers specify the number of times the attribute may appear in any instance of the resource type.
-This specification only defines the following cardinalities: 0..1, 0..*, 1..1, and 1..*.
+This specification only defines the following cardinalities: 1..1, 0..1, 1..* and 0..*.
 The following table illustrates the cardinality rules:
+{% endraw %}

 |Syntax of cardinality|
 |------|